 I'd say this site is designed around the embarrassing theme that I can't be interested in just one thing.
 Of course, you and I both know that I like to think that variety of pursuits leads to a more satisfying and integrated life.
 So I've selected some of the most prominent of these interests to showcase in their own sections; simply click on the links to the left to get where you need to go.

 It's hard to say where I'm from.
 Before I was 6 years old I'd lived in Arizona, California, and Papua New Guinea.
 I spent my growing-up years in a little town outside of Dallas called Cedar Hill, TX.
 When we moved there it was a small town of about 10,000, and now it has become a booming suburbopolis, replete with all the big box stores your heart desires and a Macaroni Grill.

 Anyway, I finished up high school in Orlando, FL, and went off to college in sunny California at Stanford University (BA/MA in Philosophy) in Palo Alto.
 Since then I've more or less been based around the San Francisco Bay Area, with two notable exceptions: I spent the better part of a year in Kenya at the Tumaini Children's Home in Nyeri, helping to start Hope Runs.
 And then I spent two years in Oxford, UK, working on another masters degree, this time in Linguistics.

 In the middle of all these adventures, I met the woman who eventually agreed to marry me: the wonderful Jessica Kuras Lipps.
 Now I get to go through life in a way that, while it might be more confusing (not least because we are different in so many ways), is full of growth and adventure.
-As much as I consider myself a philosopher, Jessica lives out her radical ideas in practice; she's my philosopher of the heart.

 You might think that the 5 categories to the left are more than enough for me to be interested in.
 Ha!
 Here are some other things I love: